Mike McQueary: Coaching career

-McQueary returned to Penn State in 2000 following attempts to catch on in the NFL with the Oakland Raiders and in NFL Europe with the Scottish Claymores.
+McQueary returned to Penn State in 2000 following attempts to catch on in the National Football League (NFL) with the Oakland Raiders and in NFL Europe with the Scottish Claymores.
 His roles on the football coaching staff included graduate assistant coach (2000–2002), administrative assistant (2003), and recruiting coordinator and receivers coach (2004–2011).
 As recruiting coordinator, McQueary oversaw the recruitment of several high-profile recruits including Justin King, Derrick Williams and Andrew Quarless.

 On November 11, 2011, Penn State announced McQueary would not be serving as receivers coach in the final home game of the season due to threats against him, and put him on indefinite paid administrative leave.
 Later that day, The Patriot-News reported that McQueary told his receivers in a conference call that he would no longer be their coach.

 McQueary later filed a lawsuit seeking up to $4 million in damages from the university for wrongful termination.
 The trial date was set for October 17, 2016, upon which it opened with testimony by a state prosecutor.
 The university's action, framed both as wrongful dismissal and for damages in defamation (libel and slander), was seen as such by a jury and McQueary was awarded $7.3 million, including compensatory and punitive damages, on October 27, 2016.
 Penn State filed an appeal on November 7, 2016, and on November 30, another almost $5 million was ordered payable to McQueary based on a separate charge that his firing was retaliation for whistleblowing.
 Penn State appealed the verdicts, and McQueary ended his lawsuit in November 2017, after reaching undisclosed settlement terms with the university.